 The company has long-term gas transportation agreements with three different companies, some of which are effective through 2024.

-APS accounted for almost all of parent Pinnacle West's revenues in 2013.
+APS accounted for almost all of parent Pinnacle West's revenues in 2015.
+Its net sales increased by $3.4 million compared to 2014.

 In 2013 APS purchased Southern California Edison’s ownership in Units 4 and 5 of the Four Corners Power Plant near Farmington, N.M.
 This allowed the company to continue to support the economy of the Navajo Nation and surrounding community, and help electric users in the Southwest with an important, low-cost generating resource.